nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 10 - Customizing the Environment.markdown

 ##

-07. The accidental file overwriting can be prevented by setting the **noclobber** option in Korn and Bash shell by executing the following command-line:
+07. The accidental file overwriting can be prevented by setting the **noclobber** option in Korn and Bash shell by executing the following command line:

 	`set -o noclobber`